 How your query will be handled

 We provide free and impartial advice in the event of a cross-border consumer dispute where the consumer is resident in the UK.
-A 'cross-border' dispute is a dispute between a consumer and a trader where each party is based in two different countries in Europe (the EU as well as Iceland and Norway).
+A 'cross-border' dispute is a dispute between a consumer and a trader where each party is based in two different countries.

 If the advice we provide does not resolve your case, we will in certain circumstances be able to contact the company on your behalf.
 We call this 'mediation' and although we cannot guarantee a successful outcome, we will always try our best to get your case resolved.

-We are part of a wider Network of Centres known as the 'European Consumer Centre Network' or 'ECC-Net' for short.
-We have a counterpart office in all 28 countries of the EU plus one in Iceland and one in Norway.
-We work together to resolve pan-European consumer complaints.
+We work closely with a wider Network of Centres known as the 'European Consumer Centre Network' or 'ECC-Net' for short.
+There are offices in all 27 countries of the EU plus one in Iceland and one in Norway.
+We work closely with these to resolve pan-European consumer complaints.

-When a case is shared with another ECC, we require certain information from the consumer to allow our counterpart office to make a full legal assessment of the case.
+When a case is shared with a centre, we require certain information from the consumer to allow our counterpart office to make a full legal assessment of the case.
 This information varies although we will always let you know what we need from you.

-Once a case has been passed to our counterpart office, there will be no need for you to make any further contact with the trader.
-Our counterparts will inform the trader of your complaint and what their responsibilities are under law.
+Once a case has been passed to the office in the trader's country, there will be no need for you to make any further contact with the trader.
+If the centre accepts a case from us, they will inform the trader of your complaint and what their responsibilities are under law.

 We will keep you informed of any new developments in your case as and when they happen.
-If our counterparts are unable to resolve your case they will suggest other avenues that may be suitable for you.
+If the centre are unable to resolve your case they will suggest other avenues that may be suitable for you.